delatbabel/elocryptfive/README.md

     ), $remember);
 ```

-Even comparing the encrypted email will not work, because it would require a fixed IV which introduces
+As for searching, comparing the encrypted email will not work, because it would require a fixed IV
-security issues.
+which introduces security issues.

 What you will need to do instead is to hash the email address using a well known hash function (e.g.
 SHA256 or RIPE-MD160) rather than encrypt it, and then in the Auth::attempt function you can compare